Shamika Ravi: Policy roles and public engagement

-She is a regular contributor to Indian media outlets and has authored opinion pieces in newspapers such as *The Indian Express*, *Mint*, and *The Hindu*, focusing on data-driven policymaking and development economics.
+She is a regular contributor to Indian media outlets and has authored opinion pieces in newspapers such as The Indian Express, Mint, and The Hindu, focusing on data-driven policymaking and development economics.

 Research and views

 Ravi’s work on gender and politics has examined women’s representation and voting behavior in Indian elections.
 She has advocated for targeted reservation policies based on empirical evidence of political exclusion.
 She has publicly opposed the use of randomized quotas, favoring a compensatory justice approach to policy design.

 Her views on global trade have emphasized the need for India to balance protectionism with liberalization, particularly in light of international trade tensions.

 Her contributions are also featured in edited volumes such as Economic Reasoning and Public Policy Case Studies from India published by RIS.

 Media and public discourse

-Ravi frequently appears in policy forums and public events, discussing development challenges, data governance, and evidence-based reforms.
-She writes frequently for News and Media Platforms.
-She has been featured in media programs and platforms such as SheThePeople, Open Magazine, and Asia Society.
+Ravi frequently appears in public policy forums, academic panels, and national media, focusing her commentary on economic development challenges, data governance, health systems, and evidence-based structural reforms.
+She is a regular columnist for major news and media platforms, including writing on macroeconomic strategy and historical comparisons in outlets like The Indian Express.
+Her insights and profile have been featured across multiple media programs and platforms, including SheThePeople, Open Magazine, and the Asia Society.